Amin7410/Amin7410/README.md

 I'm Amin, a Information Technology student based in Viet Nam.

-I have a solid understanding of software fundamentals and focus more on analytical thinking, system understanding, and problem analysis than on fast coding.
+I have a solid understanding of software fundamentals and focus more on analytical thinking, system understanding, and problem analysis than on coding.

 I use AI as a supporting tool to help translate ideas into code and explore solutions more efficiently.